 When launching a business, introducing a new product or celebrating a milestone, pop-up shops are a brilliant way to involve consumers.
 Through a pop-up shop they’re able to see and test the products, as well as having someone there to answer any questions they may have.
 This works particularly well for businesses who predominately sell online as customers lose any queries they have over quality and service.

-When running a pop-up shop businesses can be very creative, take inspiration from Aldi’s pop-up wine shop during London Wine Week, they created a futuristic setting with wine experts to help visitors try the range of wines on offer.
+When running a pop-up shop businesses can be very creative, take inspiration from the Guiness Doughnuts, Top Shop's Water Slide, and Cadbury's White Eggs.
 Giving consumers a memorable and exciting experience can create that initial relationship and convert them into a loyal customer.
 Creating a buzz around your store could also lead your brand to trend on Twitter and even hit the headlines.

 Whether holding an event just for your brand or collaborating with other small businesses, press days enable you to connect with journalists, bloggers and broadcasters.
 By creating a fun and relaxed environment it gives you the opportunity to create relationships with the media without overtly selling your business.
 You’re able to display your products and discuss how you could work together in the future.